SuicV/CirclesJS/README.md

 this attribute is an object can have the following attribute

 **1. font :**
-used to set the font style of the value , you have to set the font size and the font family **(type string)**
+used to set the font style of the value , you have to set the font size and the font family **(type string)** you can now use fontAwesome

 **2. color :**
 used to set the font color of the value **(type string)**

+> icon

+this attribute used to set the unicode character of font awesome to draw it as value in middle of circle

 **Important Note** : to start drawing you have to call startDrawing Method we add this method to give choice to draw circle in any time